 - Ensure an expanded network of professional support;

-- Ensures that the school administrator candidate receives appropriate training, support and supervision in accordance with the residency plan.
+- Ensures that the school administrator resident receives appropriate training, support, and supervision in accordance with the residency plan.